Desiderio Navarro: Career

-He has translated from sixteen Romance, Germanic, Slavic and Uraloaltaic languages over 450 theoretical texts on literature, arts, culture and society.
+He has translated over 450 theoretical texts on literature, arts, culture and society from sixteen Romance, Germanic, Slavic and Uraloaltaic languages.
 These translations have been published in Cuba, Spain and Mexico.

-In 2003 he founded the Center for Cultural Theory Criterios (Havana).
+In 2003, he founded the Center for Cultural Theory Criterios in Havana.

 Recognition

-In 1996 Navarro received a Guggenheim Fellowship.
+In 1996, Navarro received a Guggenheim Fellowship.
 Furthermore, he received a grant from the Prince Claus Fund from the Netherlands twice, in 1999 and 2005, in order to be able to continue his project Criterios.

 Furthermore, he was honored with a number of awards, of which the following is a (translated) selection: